zomlit/start-currently/README.md

 This will:

 - Create a `dist` directory in `app/extensions/chrome`
-- Generate the config file with Supabase credentials
+- Generate the config files with Supabase credentials
 - Prepare the extension for loading

 ## Loading the Extension in Chrome